LiveHelperChat/doc/docs/how-to-use-bot.md

 > 'lhgenericbot','use'

-## How looks every Basic replies ?
+## What do basic replies look like?

 #### Examples:
 ![](/img/bot/specials.gif)